These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 - Write your arguments in a simple and coherent fashion

 - Write in the way your audience speaks (unless it is technical writing)

-- Use headings and subheadings so writing is easy to scan
+- Use headings and subheadings so your content is easy to scan

 - Consider a contents page, if that’s an option for the type of writing you’re working on

 Want to work with a Hamilton Ontario writer for hire?
 Contact me today